craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Monsters....md

 ```
 Small Humanoid;
 16 AC, 124 HP, +4 prof
-Projectile Shield, reaction - When the Hidden Man is the target of a ranged attack, he will spend his reaction to project a shield that absorbs projectiles, and lasts until the end of his next turn.
+Psycic Shield, reaction (d6 recharge, 3-6) - When the Hidden Man is the target of a ranged attack, he will spend his reaction to project a shield that absorbs projectiles, and lasts until the end of his next turn.
 As an action on that turn, he can reflect the collected projectiles.
+Psycic Throw - The Hidden Man raises nearby objects and debris, and throws it at an opponent within 45ft. +9 to hit, 4d8+16 bludgeoning.
+Claw - The Hidden Man attacks. +6 to hit, 2d8+8 slashing, incur double Radiation.
 ```

 #### The Jumper